replayio/replay-cli/packages/replay/README.md

 # @replayio/replay

-CLI tool and node module for managing and uploading [Replay](https://replay.io) recordings.
+CLI tool and Node module for managing and uploading [Replay](https://replay.io) recordings and installing Replay Browsers.

 ## Overview

-When using the Replay versions of node, playwright, or puppeteer, recordings which are created are saved to disk, by default in `$HOME/.replay`.
+When using the Replay plugins to record automated tests or the Replay version of Node, recordings which are created are saved to disk, by default in `$HOME/.replay`.
 This package is used to manage these recordings and upload them to the record/replay web service so that they can be viewed.

+**Check out the ["Recording Automated Tests Guide"](https://docs.replay.io/docs/recording-automated-tests-5bf7d91b65cd46deab1867b07bd12bdf) to get started with recording Cypress or Playwright tests.**

 ## Installation